machine-learning-apps/actions-impersonate/README.md

           TOKEN: ${{ steps.prcomm.outputs.APP_INSTALLATION_TOKEN }}
 ```

-A demonstration of this in action can be found on [this PR](https://github.com/machine-learning-apps/actions-pr-commands/pull/5).

 ## Mandatory Inputs

 - `APP_PEM`: description: string version of your PEM file used to authenticate as a GitHub App.